ycj28c/scribble/_posts/2019-01-29-query-optimize-postgres.md

 Now, here is a new way I just know, use temp table.

 4.Use temp table

-when we do the 3.
-Change the data range, Postgres will generate some temp table such as low_price table on the fly, however, those table don't have the index, if those temp table are also big, it lower the performance.
+When we do the '3.
+Change the data range', Postgres will generate some temp table such as low_price table on the fly, however, those table don't have the index, if those temp table are also big, it lower the performance.
 So here play the trick, for each transaction, we build the TEMPORARY TABLE, create index for it, after everything done, remove the TEMPORARY TABLE.
 (The TEMPORARY TABLE will remove when transaction is done, however if other query runs in the same transaction may cause the conflict).
 In the meanwhile, can use Postgres function to make whole transaction more clear.
 Simple example below:

 ~~~sql
 DROP FUNCTION IF EXISTS calPrice( BIGINT [] );